SimpleMaker-1/MEGABONK_SIMPLE_MOD/README.md

 ### Manual BepInEx installation and usage
-1. Open the above mentione BepInEx ZIP again and copy the contents of that ZIP into the games root directory (Steam default installation is `C:\Program Files (x86)\Steam\steamapps\common\Megabonk`)
+1. Open the above mentioned BepInEx ZIP again and copy the contents of that ZIP into the games root directory (Steam default installation is `C:\Program Files (x86)\Steam\steamapps\common\Megabonk`)
 2. Run the game once and then close it, so that BepInEx can properly set it self up.
 3. Take your built mod plugin at `obj\Debug\net6.0\MEGABONK_SIMPLE_MOD.dll` and copy it to the `C:\Program Files (x86)\Steam\steamapps\common\Megabonk\BepInEx\plugins` folder.
 4. Start the game `C:\Program Files (x86)\Steam\steamapps\common\Megabonk\Megabonk.exe` or through Steam.
 Be aware that starting the game through Steam keeps the leaderboard enabled, sometimes you might not want this.
+5. Alternatively, you can copy the game folder: `C:\Program Files (x86)\Steam\steamapps\common\Megabonk` and place it somewhere else, this will make sure any actions do not affect in-game achievements or leaderboards.

 When you develop your mod and want to "refresh" to currently used code; you can rebuild the project and replace `.dll` in `C:\Program Files (x86)\Steam\steamapps\common\Megabonk\BepInEx\plugins` folder.